 Nowadays, 40G QSFP+ transceiver modules are widely deployed in optical network with various advantages, such as delivering excellent high speed optical/electrical performance coupled with low power dissipation.
-Using bundled fiber cables and MPO connectors, the port density of QSFP+ modules is triple that of SFP+ modules.
+Using bundled fiber cables and MPO connectors, the port density of QSFP+ is triple that of SFP+.
 Moreover, the power consumption is reduced from 1000 mW maximum per lane for SFP+ to 375 mW maximum per lane for QSFP+.
-In order to further expand the portfolio of innovative parallel fiber optic transceivers, a new QSFP+ transceiver was launched, which is named 40GBASE-iSR4 QSFP+ transceiver.
+In order to further expand the portfolio of innovative parallel fiber optic transceivers, a new QSFP+ transceiver was launched, which is named 40GBASE iSR4 QSFP+ transceiver.
 The letter “i” refers to the ability of inter-operation.
-It is not only 40Gb Ethernet compliant, but also inter-operable with any 10GBASE-SR compliant transceiver at link distances up to 100 meters over OM3 multimode fiber.
+It is not only 40Gb Ethernet compliant, but also inter-operable with any 10GBASE SR compliant transceiver at link distances up to 100 meters over OM3 multimode fiber.

 Figure 1: 40G optical transceivers.

-Figure 2: QSFP+ SR4 is not guaranteed to operate with SFP+ SR.
+Figure 2: 40GBASE SR4 is not guaranteed to operate with SFP+ SR.

 Copyright © 2002-2018.
 All Rights Reserved.